Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Comparisons of the LHCf measurements among different colliding hadrons and energies

 \subsection{Average transverse momentum}

 According to the scaling law proposed in Ref.~\cite{Amati}, the average transverse momentum, denoted $\avept$, as a function of rapidity should be independent of the center-of-mass energy in the projectile fragmentation region.
-Here we obtain and compare the $\avept$ distributions among $\pp$ and $\pPb$ collisions.
-In the study of this paper, $\avept$ is obtained by two methods discussed below.
+Here we obtain and compare the $\avept$ distributions as functions of rapidity for $\pp$ and $\pPb$ collisions.
+In the study of this paper, $\avept$ is obtained by three methods discussed below.
+The first two methods use analytic distributions that are fit to the LHCf data and the third uses numerical integration of the LHCf data.

-The first method uses the fit of an empirical distribution to the LHCf data $\pt$ spectra for each rapidity range in Fig.~\ref{fig:pt_7TeV}, \ref{fig:pt_2TeV}, and \ref{fig:pt_pPb}.
-We chose two distributions to parametrise the $\pt$ spectra: a Gaussian distribution and a thermodynamic distribution.
-Here we pay attention to the fact that soft scattering dominates the measured $\pizero$ events at $\pt<\mathcal{O}(\gev{1})$ thus excluding a power-law distribution, used predominantly for hard scattering at $\pt>\mathcal{O}(\gev{1})$, from the analysis.
-This method does not necessarily require that the measured $\pt$ spectrum be available down to $\gev{0}$, although the best-fit distribution may then include a certain level of a systematic uncertainty in its fit~\cite{Hagedorn}.
-Detailed descriptions of the parametrisation and derivation of $\avept$ by using the best-fit Gaussian distribution can be found in Ref.~\cite{LHCfpppi0}.
-A thermodynamic distribution was first proposed by Hagedorn~\cite{Hagedorn} and the invariant cross section of identified hadrons with a given mass $m$\,[GeV] and the temperature $T$\,[GeV] can be written as
+The first method uses the fit of an empirical Gaussian distribution to the LHCf $\pt$ distributions for each rapidity range in Fig.~\ref{fig:pt_7TeV}, \ref{fig:pt_2TeV}, and \ref{fig:pt_pPb}.
+The second method uses a Hagedorn function.
+Here we pay attention to the fact that soft scattering dominates the measured $\pizero$ events for $\pt<\sim\gev{1}$ thus excluding from the analysis a power-law distribution that is used predominantly for hard scattering at $\pt>\sim\gev{1}$.
+These methods do not necessarily require that the measured $\pt$ distribution be available down to $\gev{0.0}$, although the best-fit distribution may then include a systematic uncertainty in its fit~\cite{Hagedorn}.
+Detailed descriptions of the parametrization and derivation of $\avept$ by using the best-fit Gaussian distribution can be found in Ref.~\cite{LHCfpppi0}.
+In a Hagedorn function~\cite{Hagedorn}, the invariant cross section of identified hadrons, namely $\pizero$s in this paper, with a given mass $\widehat{m}$\,[GeV] and temperature $\widehat{T}$\,[GeV] can be written as